dafer45/TBTK/doc/Manual.md

 When writing code, the answer to these three questions essentially determines the input, algorithm, and output, respectively.
 To successfully carry out studies of complex problems, it is important that it is easy to set up the model and to extract the properties, and that the underlying algorithm that performs the work is efficient.
 However, the simultaneous requirement on the algorithm to be efficient and that the calculation is easy to set up easily run contrary to each other.
-Efficiency often require low level optimization in the algorithm, which e.g. can put strict requirment on how the input and output is represented in memory.
+Efficiency often require low level optimization in the algorithm, which e.g. can put strict requirement on how the input and output is represented in memory.
 If this means the user is required to setup the input and extract the output on a format that requires deep knowledge about the internal workings of the algorithm, two important problems arise.
 First, if details about the algorithm is required to be kept in mind at all levels of the code it hinders the user from thinking about the problem on a higher level where numeric nuisance has been abstracted  away.
 Second, if the specific requirements of an algorithm determines the structure of the whole program, the whole code has to be rewritten if the choice is made to try another algorithm.